MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 ## Next lesson

 In the final lesson, you run Python code from a remote client, using SQL Server as the compute context.
-This step is optional, if you don't have a Python client, or don;t intend to run Python outside a stored procedure.
+This step is optional, if you don't have a Python client, or don't intend to run Python outside a stored procedure.

 + [Create a revoscalepy model from a Python client](use-python-revoscalepy-to-create-model.md)